Community Insurance in Spain (2026): What It Covers & Limits

 8.What parts of a building are usually covered by community insurance in Spain?

-Community insurance commonly protects roofs, façades, staircases, elevators, garages, shared pipes, communal electrical systems and other common structural elements of the building.
+Community insurance in Spain typically covers roofs, façades, staircases, elevators, garages, shared pipes and other communal structural elements belonging to the homeowners’ association.

 9.Can expats misunderstand community insurance coverage in Spain?